-Brisbane high schools in particular can be difficult to gain places in without meeting certain criteria.
-In Brisbane it is definitely an advantage to enrol your children in private schools as soon as you are able and carefully check Brisbane School catchment areas if you have a particular State School on your radar.
+Brisbane high schools can be challenging to gain places in without meeting specific criteria.
+In Brisbane, enrolling your children in private schools as soon as you can and carefully check Brisbane School catchment areas if you have a particular state school on your radar is advantageous.

 First Impressions Count at a Brisbane School Open Day

-One thing to consider when attending an open day is who is conducting the tour?
-Is it a member of staff, principal or a member of administration.
-We tend to think an appearance by the school principal or deputy to be the biggest tick you can get in this area.
-If the principal takes the time out to meet prospective parents, it really shows a commitment to the school community – a top down approach.
+When attending an open day, one thing to consider is who is conducting the tour.
+Is it a staff member, a principal or a member of the administration?
+Some high schools will even use current students to guide parents around the school.
+We tend to think an appearance by the school principal or deputy (even a short appearance), to be a nod in the right direction.
+If the principal takes time to meet prospective parents, it shows a commitment to the school community – a top-down approach.

 Attending a Kindergarten or Child Care Open Day with your Brisbane Kid

-Generally, once or twice a year, local Kindergartens and Childcare facilities open their doors to welcome prospective parents.
-The events often include entertainment and games as a way of welcoming the entire family and ensuring parents feel confident in bringing their children to the centre.
+Generally, local Kindergartens and Childcare facilities open their doors to welcome prospective parents once or twice a year.
+The events often include entertainment and games to welcome the entire family and ensure parents feel confident in bringing their children to the centre.

 The main thing you want to look at in early years open days is how many staff are present for the open day?

 How bright and welcoming are the play areas?